portfolio-performance/portfolio-help/docs/en/concepts/index.md

 - [System overview](system-overview/index.md): Provides a bird's-eye view of how Portfolio Performance operates.
 It discusses all components and their interactions, with a focus on the main goal: calculating the portfolio's performance.
 An [example](system-overview/system-overview-example.md) is also provided.

 - [Transaction](../reference/transaction/index.md): A financial transaction is an agreement between a buyer and seller to exchange goods, services, or assets for payment.
 In case of PP, the exchange is about securities.
-There are security transactions such as buy, sell delivery (inbound), and delivery (outbound); deposit transactions such as deposit, removal, interest, interest charge, fees, fees refund, taxes, tax refund; and dividend transactions.
+There are security transactions such as buy, sell delivery (inbound), and delivery (outbound); deposit transactions such as deposit, withdrawal, interest, interest charge, fees, fees refund, taxes, tax refund; and dividend transactions.

 - [Reporting period](reporting-period.md): The (reporting) period is the time slice that is taken into account for reporting (calculations, graphs, statistics).
 It's very important that you realize that for every performance calculation a reporting period is taken into account, even if you haven't set one explicitly.